Multiple Sclerosis (MS) Overview

 Multiple Sclerosis (MS) is an autoimmune disease that involves antibodies attacking the myelin sheath of the central nervous system.
 Myelin is the wrapping of the nerve cell with an insulator type cell.

 These insulator type cells are made of specialized cells called oligodendrocytes (found in the central nervous system) that wrap themselves around the axon (the nerve cell body) like a burrito.
 There are gaps between these insulator cells.
 The action potential (the nerve signal) jumps from gap to gap between these cells, significantly increasing the speed of conduction (how fast the signal conducts down the “wire”).
-If disease processes like multiple sclerosis destroys these specialized insulation cells, the nerve signal slows or is completely blocked.
+If a disease processes like multiple sclerosis destroys these specialized insulation cells, the nerve signal slows or is completely blocked.

 Are you suffering from symptoms of Multiple Sclerosis (MS)?